Want to discuss Sold a Story?

 Activity 1

-- How does your state approach reading instruction?
+• How does your state approach reading instruction?

-You might consider starting your research with this article:
+You might consider starting your research with this article: New reading laws sweep the nation following Sold a Story

-- Has there been any new legislation in your state regarding reading instruction?
+• Has there been any new legislation in your state regarding reading instruction?

-- What do the laws say?
+• What do the laws say?

-- Do you think these laws will help improve instruction?
+• Do you think these laws will help improve instruction?
 Why or why not?

 Activity 2

-Lessons Learned?
+Consider the "premortem" activity (which comes from Page 6 of Lessons Learned?
 Reading Wars, Reading First, and a Way Forward)

-- How could a premortem help refine or improve a reading initiative proposed in your school, district, or state?
+• How could a premortem help refine or improve a reading initiative proposed in your school, district or state?

 Organize a premortem for the stakeholders who are planning a reading initiative at your school or district.

-Prior to completing a premortem for an actual initiative, it may be helpful to familiarize participants with the process by doing a practice round.
-Margaret Goldberg wrote
+Before completing a premortem for an actual initiative, it may be helpful to familiarize participants with the process by doing a practice round.
+Margaret Goldberg wrote these scripts to facilitate role-playing and you may find them helpful if you want to do the same.

 Episode 4: Superstar

-Teachers sing songs about Teachers College Columbia professor Lucy Calkins.
-She's one of the most influential people in American elementary education today.
+Teachers sing songs about Lucy Calkins.
+The longtime professor at Columbia University's Teachers College is one of the most influential people in American elementary education today.
 Her admirers call her books bibles.
 Why didn't she know that scientific research contradicted reading strategies she promoted?

 Additional Optional Materials